waywardgeek/infnoise/README.md

 ### Rolling Up the Loop

 A 30-long cascade of switched capacitor 2X modular multipliers is a lot of hardware!
-Fortunately, it is possible to reuse the same multplier for each stage, without even slowing down the circuit.
+Fortunately, it is possible to reuse the same multiplier for each stage, without even slowing down the circuit.
 In our long chain of 2X modular multipliers, we computed:

     A1(1) = 2*Vzener(0) mod Vsupply